GuiWong/vV_apha/README.md

 For now, it only has:
 	- basic operations ( + - mul div < > ! & ^ % )
-	- if , else , end , do , while for flow control
+	- if , else , end , do , while , break for flow control
-	- output of number kinda works
+	- numeric and ascii input/output
-	-all assembly is here for int and string input, just need to add the keywords
+	- basic Error Managment

 stack is in .bss for now, pointed to by r15